FAQs: Whole Blood Donations

 Yes.
 Please call us if you:

-Develop get sick of have diarrhea within a week of your donation
+- Develop diarrhea or get sick within a week of your donation

 It can take between 6 to 8 weeks to receive your donor card via Canada Post.